Richard Hale is a published author who enjoys writing on business, health, sports, culture, traveling, technology, and

 Amazon Set the Bar Back in 2006

-When Amazon officially launched their Fulfillment By Amazon (FBA) Program back in 2006, it shook the industry and changed the fulfillment landscape forever.
+When Amazon officially launched its Fulfillment By Amazon (FBA) Program back in 2006, it shook the industry and changed the fulfillment landscape forever.
 It gave sellers leverage like they've never seen before, the ability to store, pack and ship customer orders for a comfortable price, not to mention the ability to ship anywhere without a big added cost.

 Before Amazon's FBA, fulfillment was anything but predictable, and this wasn't good news for sellers.
 It's nearly impossible to have control over your business and fulfillment if you don't know how much shipping is going to cost.
 It was Amazon that forced the pricing models for 3PLs (3rd Party Logistics), focusing on a simple catch-all rate.

 Can you imagine being a seller and not knowing how much your shipping is going to cost?
 Each additional penny is taking away from your profit margin.
 Depending on the company, you may have receiving fees, storage fees, handling fees, or shipping fees.
-Due to this, profits were near impossible to predict.
+Due to this, profits were nearly impossible to predict.

 The Prime Shipping Model

 How well is being perceived?
 Prime has 100 million users that absolutely love the service.
 On top of that, there are numerous companies that are trying to copy the Prime model, getting their orders to customers in two days.

 Todd is the CEO of Thill Inc., an order fulfillment company that's been in operation since 1959.
 Thill is one of the top 3PL companies in the United States.
 He explains why Amazon's Prime has been so successful and what that means for the industry.